Caribbean Private Island Hotel Light Storage Microgrid Project

 💡

-"When competitors are still worrying about delays with diesel boats, your guests are exploring the islands on our solar-powered yachts—this is the new story that wealthy individuals are willing to pay a premium for."
+"When competitors are still worrying about delays caused by diesel boats, your guests are exploring the islands on our solar-powered yachts—this is the new story that wealthy individuals are willing to pay a premium for."